TheRealOnogen/OnoPKG/README.md

 # What is OnoPKG?

 OnoPKG is a small package manager for OnOS <br>
+Well kinda <br>
+It pulls packages from arch repos, but not just from a random mirror, it pulls from the fastest mirror <br>
 Mostly vibe coded since ion know much C but at least it works <br>

 # How to compile it